S3ooodi90/ReferenceImplementation/docs_source/source/front.rst

 A LIS is in direct conformance to these specifications when;

 1. All datatypes are defined and mapped.
-2. The value spaces of the healthcare datatypes used by the entity to be identical to the value spaces specified herein.
+2. The value spaces of the datatypes used by the entity to be identical to the value spaces specified herein.
-3. To the extent that the entity provides operations other than movement or translation of values, define operations on the healthcare datatypes which can be derived from, or are otherwise consistent with the characterizing operations specified herein.
+3. To the extent that the entity provides operations other than movement or translation of values, define operations on the datatypes which can be derived from, or are otherwise consistent with the characterizing operations specified herein.

 Compliance
 ----------